opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## (Advanced) Hostname verification and DNS lookup

-In addition to verifying the TLS certificates against the root CA and/or intermediate CA(s), the Security plugin can apply additional checks on the transport layer.
+In addition to verifying the TLS certificates against the root CA and/or intermediate CA(s), the security plugin can apply additional checks on the transport layer.

-With `enforce_hostname_verification` enabled, the Security plugin verifies that the hostname of the communication partner matches the hostname in the certificate.
+With `enforce_hostname_verification` enabled, the security plugin verifies that the hostname of the communication partner matches the hostname in the certificate.
 The hostname is taken from the `subject` or `SAN` entries of your certificate.
 For example, if the hostname of your node is `node-0.example.com`, then the hostname in the TLS certificate has to be set to `node-0.example.com`, as well.
 Otherwise, errors are thrown:

 ```
 [ERROR][c.a.o.s.s.t.OpenDistroSecuritySSLNettyTransport] [WX6omJY] SSL Problem No name matching <hostname> found
 [ERROR][c.a.o.s.s.t.OpenDistroSecuritySSLNettyTransport] [WX6omJY] SSL Problem Received fatal alert: certificate_unknown
 ```

-In addition, when `resolve_hostnames` is enabled, the Security plugin resolves the (verified) hostname against your DNS.
+In addition, when `resolve_hostnames` is enabled, the security plugin resolves the (verified) hostname against your DNS.
 If the hostname does not resolve, errors are thrown:

 Name | Description